keneanung/GMCPAdditions/README.md

 - [IRE.Sound](#iresound) - used internally by the HTML5 client
 - [IRE.Target](#iretarget) - used internally by the HTML5 client, used to control server side targeting and sync it with client side as well as deliver some additional info
 - [Client](#client) - used to transmit game enhancing client side modules
+- [External.Discord](#externaldiscord) - used to set Discord rich presence information

 Supported messages by modules